Price: $999 (starting), $899 (education)

 Weight: 2.8 pounds

 As a prospective MacBook shopper myself, I'm happy to say that the new MacBook Air offers serious performance gains over its predecessor, and many more hours of battery life as well.
 This MacBook Air with M1 review will show why this is one of the best laptops, period.
+In fact, it's so good that it won recommendations for best laptop overall and longest-lasting laptop in our Tom's Guide Awards 2021.

 - MacBook Air vs Pro: What's right for you?